themeblvd/tweeple/readme.txt

 = 0.6.0 =

+* Fixed "Exclude @replies" bug that resulted from 0.5 update.

 = 0.5.0 =

 * **Clear your Twitter feed caches, at Tools > Tweeple > Twitter Feeds, after this update.**